 We cannot deny that generic tools are critical to the competency modeling process, as they serve as a guideline, a starting point in your development process.
 After all, by utilizing the tools at your disposal, you save considerable time and money.
 But the competency modeling process involves more than listing ‘desirables’ on paper.
 It entails looking inward, at where your organization is, what it intends to accomplish, your competitive landscape, and the obstacles that may stand in your way over time.

 There are as many ways to learn to build a truly valuable and viable customized competency model for your organization as there are applications to modeling: succession planning, performance management, recruiting, training and development, etc.

-You may want to take advantage of onsite workshops, which tailor for you generic competency models to the needs of your organization, or attend public workshops, where small groups gather to learn the techniques required to develop and implement their own models, with the support of an array of already-available tools.
+You may want to take advantage of onsite workshops, which tailor for you generic competency models to the needs of your organization, or attend our Building Competency Models workshop, where participants learn the techniques required to develop and implement their own models, with the support of an array of already-available tools.

 What’s more, Workitect also offers webinars and white papers to further guide you in the process, so that you may derive the best value from the tools we have developed over our decades of experience.

 We invite you to contact one of our consultants to discuss the best solutions for your situation.